 4. Flexible Strategies with Fewer Restrictions

-AIFs allow for advanced strategies like long-short investments and other complex approaches with fewer regulatory limitations.
+AIFs allow for advanced strategies like long-short investments and other complex approaches.
+These strategies can be executed with fewer regulatory limitations, giving fund managers more room to adapt and optimize returns.

 Who Can Invest in AIFs?